lmnr-ai/lmnr-python/README.md

 Semantics:

+Check for available semantic conventions in `lmnr.semantic_conventions.gen_ai_spans`.

-You can specify the cost with `LMNR_SEMANTIC_CONVENTIONS.COST`.
+You can specify the cost with `COST`.
 Otherwise, the cost will be calculated on the Laminar servers, given the following are specified:

 - span_type is `"LLM"`